nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. **Allows detection of wrong prefix for commands**
     - **Problem:** Currently, we only detect the relevant prefix for each command and treat every other prefix as part of the input.
     - **Example:** User tries to edit an existing order using `edito 1 d/01-12-2023 n/item`.
 An error message informs user that date is wrong.
-    - **Solution:** Add the functionality to detect such errors and inform the user of the wrong prefix used instead of treating it as part of the parameters.
+    - **Solution:** Add the functionality to detect such errors and inform the user of the wrong prefix used instead of treating it as part of the parameters while allowing users to key in prefix such as `n/` or `a/` via the use of special symbols such as `\`.
     - **Rationale:** Keying in a wrong prefix is a fairly common user mistake and the existing error message does not seem to match the actual error happening.
+Detecting prefix may restrict the users from typing names with prefix such as `n/` or `a/` hence we will need to add the functionality to do it as well.